VHDL-LS/rust_hdl/README.md

     'C:\Xilinx\Vivado\2023.1\data\vhdl\src\unisims\unisim_VCOMP.vhd',
 ]
 UNISIM.is_third_party = true

+[lint]
+misplaced_attribute_spec = false # Disable the misplaced_attribute_spec diagnostic
 ```

+Using the `lint` table, you can configure the severity of diagnostics or turn of diagnostics altogether.

+> [!WARNING]
+> You can overwrite every diagnostic error code using the lint table.
+However, the intended use-case is for lints only.
+> Overwriting syntax or analysis errors (e.g., `unused` or `syntax`) can cause unwanted side effects

 Paths in the `vhdl_ls.toml` can contain glob patterns (i.e., `.../*/`).
 On Unix machines, they can contain environment variables using the `$NAME` or `${NAME}` syntax.